 What are Royal Caribbean’s single cabins like?

-The type of stateroom will depend on which ship you are sailing on.
+Royal Caribbean offers three types of single cruise cabins.
+Availability will depend on which ship you are sailing.

 - Super studio balcony stateroom – Super studios are 199 sq. ft. with a 55 sq. ft. balcony and full-size beds.